Archit026/US-CLINIC/README.md

 ---

+## System Limitations

+- **Single Doctor:** The system is designed for clinics with one doctor only
+- **Payment Required:** All appointments require upfront payment
+- **Fixed Fees:** Appointment fees are set globally in environment variables

+---

 ## License

 This project is for educational/demo purposes.
 For production use, please review and enhance security, validation, and error handling.